hawkinsw/api_intro/docs/README.md

 Well, besides blowing open the opportunity to write server software to JavaScript developers, Node.js (and the other runtimes, too), revolutionized software engineering by introducing something called a *package manager*.

 > Note: There have been package managers around in other forms for a long, long time.
-However, the Node Package Manager (NPM) was the first one that really caught the attention of an entire developer community.
+However, the Node.js Package Manager (NPM) was the first one that really caught the attention of an entire developer community.

 Thanks to the Node.js Package Manager (NPM), you can issue a few simple commands and have access to any of a number of different libraries that have useful functionality for reuse.